MdShihabAhmed/Problems-For-DSA1-Lab/README.md

-These problems were created for Data Structure and Algorithm Lab
+These problems were created for Data Structures and Algorithms Lab